 Four of us were going to test ride it, so it made sense to add more bikes to the pack.
 We got our paws on the recently introduced Triumph Tiger 800 XCx and the Yamaha XT 1200 ZE Super Ténéré, which was improved and updated not too long ago.

-We stayed at Willowdene Guest Farm (083 733 9092), which is ideal for adventure bikers.
+We stayed at Willowdene Guest Farm, which is ideal for adventure bikers.
 It’s well located for accessing dirt roads in Lesotho and the Eastern Free State and, to get to the farm, guests have to ride about 20 km of mildly challenging gravel.
 It’s a good little warm-up for beginners and more experienced riders.

-The Suzuki V-Strom has been used as an adventure bike long before it was intended to be one.
-The XT version is very much the same thing, but its new styling gives it an adventurous character and it now comes with spoked wheels.
+The Suzuki DL 650 V-Strom became an adventure bike long before it was meant to be one.
+The XT version is very much the same thing, but its updated styling gives it an adventurous character and it now comes with spoked wheels.
 It’s comfortable, very light on juice and will cruise at 150-160 km/h all day.
-Its belly is too exposed for truly bad roads and the ABS can’t be switched off, but I thoroughly enjoyed riding it, even though it would better suit riders shorter than me.
+Its belly is too exposed for truly bad roads and the ABS can’t be switched off, but it’s a thoroughly enjoyable ride, perfect for shorter riders.
 Price: R96 000

 The Triumph Tiger 800 XCx is even better than before.
 It now has off-road ABS (that works really well) and different electronic rider modes.
 The suspension is more robust thanks to components from damper experts WP and with a ride-by-wire throttle it’s now even easier to control on tricky terrain.
 It’s near impossible to fault this British bike.
 Price: R144 500